Ikmbr/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0.Hello World : sccript that print Hello, World 0.Hello World :the sccript that displays a confused smily
+0.Hello World : sccript that print Hello, World 1.Confused smily:the sccript that displays a confused smily